Kirtant21/Plantation/README.md

 - Heavily tested on Normal as well as Edge cases
 - Heavily tested on Normal/Edge cases of adding and removing functionality of the Skew Heap
-- Heavily tested on the data storing capacity of the Skew Heap
+- Heavily tested on the data storing capacity of the Skew Heap priority queue

 ***Program runs with 0 memory lakes***